The Worst Martial Arts for Self-Defense or Street Fighting

 • Train Hard – If you’re never exhausted after training, you’re not training hard enough.
 An attacker won’t go easy on you.

-• Study – How many of the best martial arts books do you have on your shelf?
+• Study – How many of the best martial arts books are on your shelf?

-• Test Your Skills – Occassionally you should get in the ring and fight.
-It might be semi-contact, or with lots of protective gear, but it should be competitive with someone you don’t know.
+• Test Your Skills – Occasionally, you should get in the ring and fight.
+It might be semi-contact or with lots of protective gear, but it should be competitive with someone you don’t know.